Frequently Asked Questions

 What donations will be included in my upcoming tax receipt?

-If you sent us a donation via mail as well as made a donation online, you will receive two receipts, one digitally for every online donation made via email and one consolidated receipt for all donations made offline.
+If you sent us a donation via mail, as well as donated online, you will receive two receipts — one digitally for every donation made online and one printed receipt for all donations made via cash or cheque.

-What charitable donations are eligible for tax receipts?
+What charitable donations are eligible for charitable tax receipts?

-Monetary gifts (e.g. cash gifts) or gifts of property (e.g. shares, stocks) may be eligible for a donation tax receipt.
+Monetary gifts (e.g. cash gifts) or gifts of property (e.g. shares, stocks) may be eligible for a charitable tax receipt.

 If you receive something (e.g. CD, basketball, etc.) in return for your gifts (known as an "advantage" by Canada Revenue Agency), depending on the fair market value (FMV) of the advantage, we may issue a receipt for the full amount of the gift less the fair market value of the benefit you received.

-To minimize administrative costs, and our operation efficiency tax receipts are only issued for eligible donations of FMV $20 or greater.
+To minimize administrative costs and for operational efficiency, tax receipts are only issued for eligible donations with a FMV $5 or greater.

 For more information, please visit the Canada Revenue Agency website: